Inmate Visiting & Information

 Santa Cruz, CA 95060

 Money can be left daily at the kiosks located in the Main Jail Lobby or the Rountree - Medium Facility (reception staff cannot take any inmate deposits).
 Kiosks accept cash and credit cards.
-Deposits are accepted 24 hours a day 7 days a week.
+Deposits are accepted from 8:00 AM to 5:00 PM, 7 days a week.
 Money orders (payable to the inmate) can still be mailed in.
-Credit card deposits can also be made at these websites: www.santacruzpackages.com.
+Credit card deposits can also be made at these websites: www.santacruzpackages.com, www.inmatedeposits.com, or by phone at (866) 345-1884.

 Upon the request of an inmate or officer, excess personal property may be released.
 This only pertains to property in the inmate’s possession in the housing unit.
 A property release form must be signed by the inmate.
 Releases occur Monday through Friday from 8 a.m. to 10:30 a.m. and 1:30 p.m. to 3:30 p.m.
 Property left upon release will be stored no longer than 120 days.

-We schedule appointments Monday-Thursday 8:00 a.m. to 3:30 p.m. and Friday 8:00 a.m. to 3:00 p.m.
-Visiting slots are available Saturdays, Sundays, and some Holidays and are scheduled according to the inmate housing assignments.
+We schedule appointments Monday- Friday 8:00 a.m. to 4:00 p.m.
+Visiting slots are available every Saturday, Sunday, and are scheduled according to the inmate housing assignments.
 You may call (831) 454-7800 to schedule an appointment.
 Visits may be scheduled up to one week in advance.

 - Visiting inmates is by appointment only and visitors must be approved in advance.